open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

-The `Start()` method is passing 2 references (`context.Context` and `component.Host`) that your receiver might need to keep so they can be used as part of it's processing operations.
+The `Start()` method is passing 2 references (`context.Context` and `component.Host`) that your receiver might need to keep so they can be used as part of its processing operations.

 The `context.Context` reference should be used for creating a new context to support you receiver processing operations, and in that case you will need to